Julien-Fruteau/mydoc/docs/index.md

-# Welcome to my doc
+# Welcome

-A placeholder for knowledge and code snippets considered worth saving for future usage.
+myDoc is a placeholder for knowledge and code snippets considered worth saving for future usage.